 Ouch!
 Soreness from braces and other appliances happens

 It’s totally normal to notice your teeth or mouth feel a little sore when you first get your braces or when you get them adjusted.
 Just remember that this soreness will go away and is all part of the process to create a beautiful smile!
 To help with any tenderness, we recommend rinsing with warm salt water.

 How to make a saltwater rinse: Dissolve about one teaspoon of salt in about eight ounces of warm water.
 Swish and gargle for a few minutes.
 Always spit the solution out.
 Swallowing salt water can make your tummy not feel so good.

 If the pain is more severe and is not relieved by rinsing, it’s okay to take a pain reliever.
 Consult with your primary care doctor to see which pain reliever is best for you.

-It’s also completely common for your lips, cheeks, tongue and the soft tissues in your mouth to become irritated for a few weeks as they get used to your new braces and other appliances.
+When undergoing braces treatment in Pensacola, it’s also completely common for your lips, cheeks, tongue, and the soft tissues in your mouth to become irritated for a few weeks as they get used to your new braces and other appliances.
 For sore spots, we recommend using orthodontic wax.

 How to use orthodontic wax: Just take a bit of the orthodontic wax and place it over the bracket or wire that’s causing tenderness.
 The wax will act as a buffer protecting the bracket and wire as well as the part of your mouth that’s tender.

-Loose teeth, loose wires & bands – oh my!
+Loose teeth, loose wires, and bands – oh my!